mikeshultz/mikeshultz.com/content/security/certbot.md

 This will work for any future validation as well, but you may not want to leave it enabled after you are finished.
 I'm assuming the ACME validation uses one time use tokens, but I haven't dug into the source to find out, so either do the research yourself or just disable it when we're done.
 Now reload lighty to bring in the new conf.

-    systemctl reload lighttpd
+    systemctl restart lighttpd

 **OR** with lighttpd-angel

     kill -HUP `cat /var/run/lighttpd.pid`

-`certbot` should go through the motions and finish validation after this. **VERIFY ME**  It should generate your private key, CSR, and get the requested certificate and cert chain from Let's Encrypt.
-It should put all these files in `/etc/letsencrypt/live/example.com/`.

 #### Run Certbot

-So, we need to use the setgid sticky bit here so when certbot runs, it creates the directory with permissions that lighty can read.

-    :::bash
-    sudo -u lighttpd mkdir -p /var/certbot/public_html/.well-known/
-    chmod g+s /var/certbot/public_html/.well-known

 Now you can run certbot to generate and fetch your new cert.

     :::bash
     certbot certonly --webroot -w /var/certbot/public_html -d example.com -d www.example.com

+It should go through the motions automagically and symlink all of your new certs in the `/etc/letsencrypt/live/example.com/` directory.

 ## Reformat For Lighttpd<a name="reformat"></a>